Pinoy Big Brother: Lucky 7: Celebrities

 Before the housemates of each batch officially entered the House, they were introduced in different ABS-CBN programs.
 They are officially introduced to the show's audience come the night of the show's launch.

 From July 2 until July 4, five of the nine celebrity housemates were introduced with the first being two-in-one housemates, the first of its kind since Celebrity Edition 2.
 They were officially introduced during a live online show on the evening of July 4.
 As the online show was cut abruptly, events after the show were reported the following days, that the celebrity housemates flew to Vietnam and live in the Vietnamese Big Brother house.
 This season marks the first time a number of housemates were officially introduced a week before the official premiere.
 Four more celebrity housemates were revealed on July 6, 2016.

 Teens

 The first teen housemate, who was chosen by the celebrity housemates, entered on August 5, 2016.
 Five male teen housemates entered on August 6, 2016.
 Six female teen housemates entered the following day.

 Adults

 Seven adult housemates entered on Day 108.
 The last three Adult housemates entered on Day 112.

-Housemates competing as one are coded with blue colors.